yildirimatcioglu/downsocial-termscondition/README.md

 Terms of Use

-Unless otherwise specified, the terms of use detailed in this section apply generally when using DownSocial.
+Unless otherwise specified, the terms of use detailed in this section apply generally when using SaveSocial.

 Single or additional conditions of use or access may apply in specific scenarios and in such cases are additionally indicated within this document.

-By using DownSocial, Users confirm to meet the following requirements:
+By using SaveSocial, Users confirm to meet the following requirements:

 There are no restrictions for Users in terms of being Consumers or Business Users;
 Users aren’t located in a country that is subject to a U.S. Government embargo, or that has been designated by the U.S. Government as a “terrorist-supporting” country;
 Users aren’t listed on any U.S. Government list of prohibited or restricted parties;
-Content on DownSocial
+Content on SaveSocial

-Unless where otherwise specified or clearly recognizable, all content available on DownSocial is owned or provided by the Owner or its licensors.
+Unless where otherwise specified or clearly recognizable, all content available on SaveSocial is owned or provided by the Owner or its licensors.

-The Owner undertakes its utmost effort to ensure that the content provided on DownSocial infringes no applicable legal provisions or third-party rights.
+The Owner undertakes its utmost effort to ensure that the content provided on SaveSocial infringes no applicable legal provisions or third-party rights.
 However, it may not always be possible to achieve such a result.

 In such cases, without prejudice to any legal prerogatives of Users to enforce their rights, Users are kindly asked to preferably report related complaints using the contact details provided in this document.

-Rights regarding content on DownSocial - All rights reserved
+Rights regarding content on SaveSocial - All rights reserved

 The Owner holds and reserves all intellectual property rights for any such content.

 Users may not therefore use such content in any way that is not necessary or implicit in the proper use of the Service.

-In particular, but without limitation, Users may not copy, download, share (beyond the limits set forth below), modify, translate, transform, publish, transmit, sell, sublicense, edit, transfer/assign to third parties or create derivative works from the content available on DownSocial, nor allow any third party to do so through the User or their device, even without the User's knowledge.
+In particular, but without limitation, Users may not copy, download, share (beyond the limits set forth below), modify, translate, transform, publish, transmit, sell, sublicense, edit, transfer/assign to third parties or create derivative works from the content available on SaveSocial, nor allow any third party to do so through the User or their device, even without the User's knowledge.

-Where explicitly stated on DownSocial, the User may download, copy and/or share some content available through DownSocial for its sole personal and non-commercial use and provided that the copyright attributions and all the other attributions requested by the Owner are correctly implemented.
+Where explicitly stated on SaveSocial, the User may download, copy and/or share some content available through SaveSocial for its sole personal and non-commercial use and provided that the copyright attributions and all the other attributions requested by the Owner are correctly implemented.

 Any applicable statutory limitation or exception to copyright shall stay unaffected.

 Access to external resources

-Through DownSocial Users may have access to external resources provided by third parties.
+Through SaveSocial Users may have access to external resources provided by third parties.
 Users acknowledge and accept that the Owner has no control over such resources and is therefore not responsible for their content and availability.

 Conditions applicable to any resources provided by third parties, including those applicable to any possible grant of rights in content, result from each such third parties’ terms and conditions or, in the absence of those, applicable statutory law.

-In particular, on DownSocial Users may see advertisements provided by third parties.
-The Owner does not control or moderate the advertisements displayed via DownSocial.
+In particular, on SaveSocial Users may see advertisements provided by third parties.
+The Owner does not control or moderate the advertisements displayed via SaveSocial.
 If Users click on any such advertisement, they will be interacting with any third party responsible for that advertisement.

 The Owner is not responsible for any matters resulting from such interaction with third parties, such as anything resulting from visiting third-party websites or using third-party content.

 Acceptable use

-DownSocial and the Service may only be used within the scope of what they are provided for, under these Terms and applicable law.
+SaveSocial and the Service may only be used within the scope of what they are provided for, under these Terms and applicable law.

-Users are solely responsible for making sure that their use of DownSocial and/or the Service violates no applicable law, regulations or third-party rights.
+Users are solely responsible for making sure that their use of SaveSocial and/or the Service violates no applicable law, regulations or third-party rights.

-Therefore, the Owner reserves the right to take any appropriate measure to protect its legitimate interests including by denying Users access to DownSocial or the Service, terminating contracts, reporting any misconduct performed through DownSocial or the Service to the competent authorities – such as judicial or administrative authorities - whenever Users engage or are suspected to engage in any of the following activities:
+Therefore, the Owner reserves the right to take any appropriate measure to protect its legitimate interests including by denying Users access to SaveSocial or the Service, terminating contracts, reporting any misconduct performed through SaveSocial or the Service to the competent authorities – such as judicial or administrative authorities - whenever Users engage or are suspected to engage in any of the following activities:

 violate laws, regulations and/or these Terms;
 infringe any third-party rights;